 Oneworld Global Business Services

-Intellectual property can be one of the most valuable assets or an organisation.
+Intellectual Property (IP) can be one of the most valuable assets or an organisation.
 Therefore choosing the right location for the centralisation and management of the IP is a very important strategic business decision.
 The ideal location to establish an IP structure is one that can serve the organisation’s business strategies, safeguard and protect its IP whilst offering a tax beneficial environment.

 In 2016 Cyprus implemented the new IP Box Regime, complying with EU regulations and OECD BEPS Action 5 rules, whilst still effectively remaining an ideal location to register an IP company.